seatsurfing/docs/src/auth-provider/keycloak.md

 1. Log in to Seatsurfing's Administrator UI.
 1. Navigate to Settings and add a new Auth Provider.
 1. Select the Keycloak template.
-1. Paste the Client ID you have choosen inkeycloak into the "Client ID" field.
+1. Paste the Client ID you have choosen in keycloak into the "Client ID" field.
 1. Paste the Secret Value into the "Client Secret" field.
-1. Change all _keycloakhost.sample_ to your hostname and optional _master_ to your realm
+1. Change all _keycloakhost.sample_ to your hostname and optional _master_ to your realm.
 1. Save the Auth Provider.
 1. Copy the Callback URL which is displayed right after saving.